Rethinking Renaissance and Early-Modern Intellectual History (c. 1400–c. 1650)

-The project is led by Marco Sgarbi (Università Ca' Foscari, Venice); a separate team, led by David Lines and Simon Gilson at the University of Warwick, supervises three postdoctoral research fellows, Cecilia Muratori, Bryan Brazeau, and Anna Laura Puliafito.
+The project is led by Marco Sgarbi (Università Ca' Foscari, Venice); a separate team, led by David Lines (and formerly Simon Gilson) at the University of Warwick, supervises three postdoctoral research fellows, Cecilia Muratori, Giorgio Lizzul, and Anna Laura Puliafito.
 For information on the project as a whole, see here.

 In Other Words: Translating Philosophy in the

 Fifteenth and Sixteenth Centuries

 Warwick, Arden House Conference Centre, 10-12 May, 2017

 - Project Partner: Professor David Lines (Italian, University of Warwick, email D dot A dot lines at warwick dot ac dot uk)

 - Research Fellow: Dr. Cecilia Muratori (Italian, University of Warwick)

 - Research Fellow: Dr. Giorgio Lizzul (Italian, University of Warwick)

 - Research Fellow: Dr. Anna Laura Puliafito (Italian, University of Warwick)

 - Professor Simon Gilson (Italian, University of Warwick; now at Oxford)